Engee documentation

 Details

-• `Pressure at A causes positive displacement of R relative to C' - piston displacement is positive if the fluid volume in port A increases.
+• Pressure at A causes positive displacement of R relative to C — the movement of the piston is positive if the volume of liquid in port A increases.
 This corresponds to the movement of the rod out of the cylinder.

 Values